bloominstituteoftechnology/node-db4-project/README.md

 ## Extra Credit

-- have the student returned by the `[GET] /students/:id` endpoint include the cohort name and remove the `cohort_id` and `created_at` fields.
+- have the student returned by the `[GET] /students/:id` endpoint include the cohort name and remove the `cohort_id` fields.
 The returned object should look like this:

 ```js
 {